This guide has everything you need to know about marketing.

 What’s more, you can also use social media marketing to monitor social media conversations about your brand.
 Not to mention that social media networks allow you to target highly segmented audience groups, which will improve your chances of driving engagement.

 There are lots of social media platforms out there, around 200 and the list keeps on growing.
-Some of them become famous and are widely used all around the world, while others disappear soon after they are launched.
+Some of them become famous and are widely used worldwide, while others disappear soon after they are launched.
 Yet, you should use the ones that are most commonly used by your target audience.

 The truth is that you can’t manage all of them properly, and it would be a waste of time to use them all.
 Select those your target audience spends most of their time in and put the hours to post, interact, and engage with your audience regularly.